rmcminn/bodylogger/README.md

 #### Manual Installation

-Download the latest release tarball, and unzip - Then run:
+Download the latest release tarball from [here](https://github.com/rmcminn/bodylogger/releases), and unzip - Then run:

 ```bash
 make install
 ```

-This will install bodylogger and the need python prerequisites from pip.
+This will install bodylogger and the needed python prerequisites from pip.

-To Uninstall, simply run:
+To uninstall, simply run:

 ```bash
 make uninstall